placebokkk/placebokkk.github.io/about.md

 I used to work in Microsoft, AISpeech and a start-up.
 Now I work as an engineer in Mobvoi, focusing on machine learning and ASR technique.
 I also teach children basketball and coach an adult basketball team in spare time.

+**2021 blogging plan**
+1. New trends in E2E ASR.
+1. Deep Learning compiler.

+**2020 review**

+Only 3 on Kaldi nnet3 and ivector and 2 on CTC decoding.

+I write some notes on transducer and attention base ASR model, especilly on the comparision on streaming method.
+But it is still a draft and cloud not be put online.
+Maybe this year I will publish this after reading more papers and refining these notes.

+Haven't spent much time on TVM.

 **2020 blogging plan**